clementpoh/logic/README.md

 * It might seem a strange subject to subject anyone to.
 If you find my babbling baffling or the discussion disgusting, just discontinue.

-* I won't put much verve into verifying the veracity of my historical claims.
+* I do a quick check of the claims I make against Wikipedia and google, but I won't put too much verve into verifying the veracity of my historical claims.

 * This is written purely out of interest.
 It does not adhere to rigorous academic standards.
-It should be considered more like a lecture reader.